 The owner of a vessel has an absolute duty to provide a seaworthy vessel for use.
 A vessel is seaworthy if “it is reasonably fit for its intended use, is equipped with appropriate equipment and safety gear, has a competent crew, and is a safe place to live and work.”
 A seaworthy vessel can become unseaworthy should a dangerous situation develop offshore.
 The vessel’s owners may be held liable for any injuries resulting from the ship’s unseaworthiness.

-Maintenance and Cure is legally available to any seaman injured on a vessel during the scope of their employment.
+Maintenance and Cure is legally available to seamen injured on vessels during the scope of their employment.

 Maintenance requires the employer to provide a daily allowance covering living expenses incurred while the seaman is ashore and unable to work.
 Courts have stated that the allotment must be sufficient to cover the costs of basic necessities for survival including “rent, utilities, transportation cost, food, and more.”
 It is the duty of employers to provide this allowance until the worker is fit for duty or has reached maximum medical improvement.
 If an employer fails to provide an adequate allowance, the injured seaman may have legal recourse.

-Cure requires the employer to provide payment for appropriate medical care such as: hospitalization, medication, diagnostic tests, physical therapy, rehabilitation, and all other reasonable and necessary medical needs until the seaman fully recovers.
-Employers who fail to provide medical treatment may be held liable if the injury or disease worsens.
+Cure requires the employer to provide payment for appropriate medical care such as hospitalization, medication, diagnostic tests, physical therapy, rehabilitation, and all other reasonable and necessary medical needs until the seaman fully recovers.
+Employers who fail to provide medical treatment may be held liable if an injury or disease worsens.

 Maintenance and Cure claims are often brought in conjunction with Jones Act claims.

-The Longshore and Harbor Workers Compensation Act (LHWCA) is a federal workers’ compensation program which provides employment-injury and occupational-disease protection to all qualified longshoremen and harbor workers.
+The Longshore and Harbor Workers’ Compensation Act (LHWCA) is a federal workers’ compensation program that provides employment injury and occupational disease protection to all qualified longshoremen and harbor workers.
 If a maritime worker is injured on the job, or if the injuries had a “traditional relationship to maritime employment,” they may be eligible for relief.

 Determining your rights under the Longshore and Harbor Workers’ Compensation Act can be a difficult process.
-Our experienced Florida maritime injury attorneys may be able to help by investigating the incident, collecting witness statements, and/or collecting any documents or relevant reports to help substantiate your claim.
+Our experienced maritime injury attorneys may be able to help by investigating the incident, collecting witness statements and collecting any documents or relevant reports to help substantiate your claim.

 Additionally, there are mandatory steps that an injured maritime worker must take in the beginning stages of filing a claim.
 Our attorneys can help streamline the process and help with any paperwork that needs to be completed.

-If you are a maritime worker and have been injured on the job, you may be entitled to compensation for your injuries.
-To have an Orlando maritime attorney review your case, fill out our no cost, no obligation form today.
+If you are a maritime worker and have been injured on the job, you may be entitled to compensation for your injuries and our maritime attorneys may be able to help.
+We’re here to help with a variety of practice area claims, including car accidents, medical malpractice, workers’ compensation, and more.
+Fill out our no cost, no obligation form today to learn more.